Kevin Appier: Kansas City Royals

 Despite being one of the better pitchers in baseball during this time period, his accomplishments went largely unnoticed due to playing for the Royals, a small market team that was generally not in contention during Appier's tenure.
 In 1997, under the promise of the team's improvement, he signed a long-term extension.
 During that offseason, he suffered a fall at his home resulting in a separated clavicle.
 Though he recovered from that injury, in March 1998 he needed surgery for an unrelated long-term progressing shoulder ailment, the repair of a torn labrum, causing him to miss nearly the entire 1998 season.
 In 1999, after losing faith in the direction of the Royals organization and eager to play with a contender, Appier requested to be traded.
-In the middle of the 1999 season, Appier was dealt to the Oakland A's for three pitchers, Jeff D'Amico, Brad Rigby and Blake Stein.

 Oakland Athletics

-As the Athletics made their surprising run winning the AL West title in 2000, Appier provided a solid veteran arm in support of Oakland's developing young starters, making his 8th Opening Day start and winning 15 games for the fifth time in his career.
+In the middle of the 1999 season, Appier was dealt to the Oakland Athletics for three pitchers, Jeff D'Amico, Brad Rigby and Blake Stein.
+As the Athletics made their surprising run winning the AL West title in 2000, Appier provided a solid veteran arm in support of Oakland's developing young starters, making his eight Opening Day start and winning 15 games for the fifth time in his career.
 Despite a good showing, he lost his only start in that year's ALDS when the Athletics were shut out.
 In Game 5, after the Yankees scored 6 runs in the first inning, Appier (for the first time in 10 years) came in to relieve in the 2nd inning, pitching four innings and allowing one run.
 For the series, Appier posted a 3.48 ERA with 13 strikeouts in 10.1 innings pitched.